Local Information Libraries West Seattle Block Watch

 For more than eight decades, the West Seattle Chamber and its diverse coalition of local nonprofits, schools, churches, and businesses has dedicated itself to improving the lives and livelihood of our neighbors across West Seattle, promoting unity and collaboration to encourage economic growth, tourism, and investment in our neighborhoods.
 Thank you to the West Seattle Chamber and all the businesses, organizations, and individuals who make West Seattle a uniquely warm and welcoming destination.
 I look forward to working together to ensure many successful decades to come.

-Get the Husky Flake, Joe McDermott King County Councilmember, District 8 www.kingcounty.gov/McDermott.aspx
+Joe McDermott King County Councilmember, District 8 www.kingcounty.gov/McDermott.aspx